mrgeneko/wealth-tracker/README.md

   - `0 1 1 * * cd /path/to/wealth-tracker && node scripts/populate_popular_securities.js --all --force >> logs/metadata_monthly.log 2>&1` (monthly full refresh)

 - On-demand / manual refresh options:

+Note on daemon vs host cron: the `scrapers` container runs as a long-lived daemon (continuous scraping) and does not require cron for normal operation.
+The `config/metadata_cron.conf` file is a host-side cron template intended for periodic metadata population or maintenance tasks (for example full DB refreshes).
+Use the daemon for continuous price collection and use the cron jobs for scheduled metadata refreshes or host-level maintenance.

   - API: POST /api/metadata/prefetch (prefetch metadata for a single ticker and update DB immediately)
   - CLI:
     - `node scripts/populate_securities_metadata.js --ticker TICKER` (single ticker)